Exhibitions at the Skirball

 Watch this video to learn more about Isa Rosenberger’s installation concept:

 Climb aboard a floor-to-ceiling wooden ark filled to the rafters with whimsical, life-sized animals made of upcycled, repurposed materials.
 Noah’s Ark at the Skirball welcomes children and families to take an interactive journey together, weathering a storm and caring for one another.

 Featuring changing displays of works from the Skirball’s permanent collection of Judaica—the third largest in the world—this historically illuminating exhibition chronicles the struggles and achievements of the Jewish people over a span of 4,000 years.

-Featuring stunning photographs of hand-painted billboards that dominated the Los Angeles landscape for almost two decades, Rock ’N’ Roll Billboards of the Sunset Strip brings to life a unique period in the history of rock ’n’ roll and the fabled Sunset Strip, whose nightclubs were the birthplace of rock ’n’ roll royalty.
-Photographer Robert Landau traces the billboard phenomenon from the breakthrough promotion for the debut album by The Doors in 1967 to the advent of MTV in the 1980s, which signaled the end of an era.
+Featuring stunning photographs of hand-painted billboards that dominated the Los Angeles landscape for almost two decades, this exhibition brings to life a unique period in the history of rock & roll and the fabled Sunset Strip, whose nightclubs were the birthplace of rock & roll royalty.
+Photographer Robert Landau traces the billboard phenomenon from the breakthrough promotion for the debut album by the Doors in 1967 to the advent of MTV in the 1980s, which signaled the end of an era.